Hello to all our friends, customers and followers. The 2021 growing season will begin

 North Pond, one of Chicago's finest restaraunts uses our products.
 Enjoy a finely crafted meal in the heart of Lincoln Park.

-Thanks again to all the great customers and we'll meet at the market again this
+Thanks again and we look forward to meeting you at the market again this year!

 Welcome to Froggy

 Meadow Farm.
 We are an off grid microfarm located a few miles west of Beloit, Wisconsin.
 Using organic methods,

 we produce a small selection of high quality, naturally raised crops.
 We are committed to using sustainable agriculture.

 We are Certified Naturally Grown and conform with all organic standards.
 Our mission is to provide you and your family with healthy safe food that is